Jindiande/Jindiande.github.io/_pages/about.md

   **IEEE Transactions on Information Theory** *(Shorter version accepted at NeurIPS 2021).*

 - **[Optimal Vintage Factor Analysis with Deflation Varimax](https://arxiv.org/abs/2310.10545)**
-  *Joint work with Xin Bing and Yuqian Zhang.*
+  *Joint work with Xin Bing, Xin He and Yuqian Zhang.*
   to appear in **The Annals of Statistics**

 - **[Community Detection for Contextual-LSBM](https://arxiv.org/abs/2501.11139)**